 So please get in touch with the beabee project lead Julia Hildebrand to join us.

-The first step of becoming a beta user of beabee is to contact us.
-You can write an email to firstname.lastname@example.org or directly book a meeting with our product team for an initial talk.
-We then can start with our manual onboarding process, that we will guide you through.
-One important thing to note: We’ll need to sign a service agreement and a data processing agreement.
+The first step of becoming a user of beabee is to contact us.
+You can write an email to email@example.com or directly book a meeting with our product team for an initial talk.
+If you then decide to use beabee as a software-as-a-service version, we will set up your own beabee instance.
+Alternatively, you can also install our open source version yourself.

 beabee ist a joint project by CORRECTIV, The Bristol Cable, The Bureau of Investigative Journalism and Vereniging Veronica.
 We are looking for more partners and team members, so please just get in touch if you are interested in getting involved.
 Meet the Team here.